 There is always a cost to keep things the way they are.
 Do you know what it's costing you?

 Any company, regardless of industry, can benefit from process improvements via tech if the financials work out.
-Unlike tangible capital expenses like buildings & equipment, software expenses are recorded as capitalized expenditures (expenses that become assets).
-Software assets are then amortized over their useful lifespan.
+Unlike tangible capital expenses like buildings & equipment, software investments that you own are often recorded as capitalized expenditures (expenses that become assets).
+Software assets sit on your balance sheet and are then amortized over their useful lifespan vs being expensed on the income statement when you license software.

 Measure impact with this matrix